Maskedfoxguy/adamepinger/README.md

 # adamepinger
 A personal resume website showcasing my professional journey, portfolio, and projects (both completed and in progress).
 Features include a dynamic gallery, project updates, and an overview of my skills and experiences.
-# Adam's Personal Resume Website
+# My Personal Resume Website

 A personal resume website showcasing my professional journey, portfolio, and projects (both completed and in progress).
 This project is a core part of my journey in learning web development.